rstudio/bslib/README.md

 ### Shiny usage

-> Note: this usage requires Shiny v1.6 or higher
+> Note: this usage currently requires the development version of Shiny
 > `remotes::install_github("rstudio/shiny")`.

 To use `my_theme` inside of Shiny, pass it to the relevant `theme`